Hadith of the week:

 May our students continue to excel in their secular and religious education and may they be a credit to UK Muslim Society Insha Allah.

-Our Designated Safeguarding Lead (Deputy Head) intends to attends a training session delivered by GSCB on Wednesday 2nd November 2016.
+Our Designated Safeguarding Lead (Deputy Head) attended a training session delivered by GSCB on Wednesday 2nd November 2016.

 This year Al-Ashraf Primary School pupils were nominated as “Reading Legends” during the “Read for My School” competition.